 The most important thing is to make sure that everyone is well informed, feels safe to ask any question they might have, and is able to hone their communication skills in verbal and visual communication.

-This post was brought to you by Usersnap.
+This post was brought to you by Usersnap, the #1 customer feedback platform.
 Usersnap helps you work together with your team, communicate effortlessly, and have more fun.
 Sign up for a free trial here.